gpunalkar/classAngular/README.md

    this variable ate not shared to the nested controllers

 # Service
+Custom componets include as service.
+All  are intianted by Angular by default

-1. Service as Service
+1. Service as Service (Private set of function)
-2. Factory as Service
+2. Factory as Service  (Private set of Object)
-3. Provider as Service
+3. Provider as Service (Angular uses internally)

 a. app.run - one time execute code
-b. app.config - define the route
+b. app.config - define the route, Provider inject in app.config (ex RouteProvider)

 http
 http.get
 http.post

-some service retuns the functions or objects
+Some service retuns the functions or objects.
+Service we need just defined & that will called with inculde.
+Service always retunrns the functionality.